-Is Bamboo a Safe Construction Material in Natural Disasters Like Earthquakes?
+Is Bamboo a Reliable and Resilient Construction Material for Natural Disasters Like Earthquakes?

 BAMBOO U - Bamboo Structure Details